congoblue/esptool-esp32-gui/README.md

 ## Windows exe

+You will need to have Python 3 installed to run the app, also the wxpython library.
+To make a standalone exe:

+Install pyinstaller if you don't already have it

+    pip install pyinstaller

-To build a windows exe go to the folder with the .py files and run
+To build exe go to the folder with the .py files and run

     pyinstaller --onefile espdfu.py